Testing the effectiveness of unconventional monetary policy in Japan and the United States: Theoretical Model

 \subsection{Log-linearized equations}

 We log-linearize the equilibrium conditions of the theoretical model presented in Appendix \ref{A: equilibrium conditions} around the steady state in which inflation is equal to the target rate of inflation set by the central bank.
-By doing so, we derive key equations in the system of equations (\ref{Euler})-(\ref{i}) presented in Section \ref{s: dsge}.
+By doing so, we derive key equations in the system of equations (\ref{i})-(\ref{Phillips}) presented in Section \ref{s: dsge} of the main text.
+We also derive a log-linearized equation for the long-term yield.